Your opinion and experience matters.

 You deserve an assessment that is complete, professional, ethical - and validating.
 Maybe the diagnosis will be exactly what you thought.
 Maybe it will include other things you hadn't considered.
 Or maybe it will include none of the things you expected.
 No matter the outcome, you should feel like the assessor listened to you, respected you, answered your questions, and explained their thinking.

 I say to every client, "Let me know if you have any questions!"
 I'm happy to answer any that you have.
-Email me with yours and I will do my best to answer them!
+Click below to learn more and to email me with your questions, and I will do my best to answer them!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!